Social media can take your career to the next level, but these commonly seen mistakes will hold you down. Make sure you know how to avoid them.

 The #1 reason people don’t get the results they wanted from their social media account is the fact that they never had a clear plan on how to use it.
 Many doctors will spend an hour or so making a Facebook page, call it a day, and then never visit this widely-used platform again.

-In order for social media to play a beneficial role for you or your practice, it’s crucial to have a strategy in place that aligns why you’re using it with what you hope to get out of it.
+For social media to play a beneficial role for you or your practice, it’s crucial to have a strategy in place that aligns why you’re using it with what you hope to get out of it.
 Creating an account on a social media website and blindly posting without any specific intentions is unlikely to generate positive results.
 Make sure you are familiar with the etiquette and customs of the specific platform you are using.
 Know your target audience and produce content that they will be interested in, thus increasing the likelihood they will engage in conversation with you.
 A doctor whose average patient is 25 years old will very likely need a different social media strategy than a doctor whose average patient is 65 years old.
 Take the time to set clear goals and objectives that can be measured to determine how successful they are.
-There is nothing wrong with adjusting your plan as you go, but it’s absolutely essential to establish some sort of a strategy to steer your social media efforts in a direction that will lead to positive results.
+There is nothing wrong with adjusting your plan as you go, but it’s essential to establish some sort of strategy to steer your social media efforts in a direction that will lead to positive results.

-Shying away from conversation
+Shying away from a conversation

 Responding to positive feedback is easy, but one of the hardest things to do on social media is responding to negative reviews.
-If you do not provide a response to these complaints, people viewing your social media pages will jump to their own conclusions.
+If you do not respond to these complaints, people viewing your social media pages will jump to their own conclusions.
 Even if you cannot mend the relationship with the patient who left a bad review, responding to their concerns in a public forum shows prospective patients that you take your craft seriously and care about their health.
 The biggest component in creating a community is engaging with the community that you are creating.
 If the overarching goal of your social media strategy is to create more patients, then you simply cannot be a social media robot.
 You need to emit a more personal touch that allows them to build a better relationship and become comfortable with you.
 It’s human nature for people to be more drawn to someone who listens to them and shows an interest in what they have to say.
 Show them that you are a real person – show them that you care.

 This goes back to the point that social media channels are geared to promote conversations, not advertisements.
 Creating a social media profile strictly for self-promotional purposes won’t do you any good.
 A general rule of thumb is to go with an 80/20 split – meaning no more than 20% of your posts should be directly promotional.
 In medical school, you likely learned about the dangers of words like “guarantee” and “promise”--this means, when promoting, you should also be very careful with the words you are choosing.